In the U.S., the abuse of, and addiction to, prescription opioids has become epidemic. What could we do better to fight the opioid crisis?

-Wilmington, N.C., on the southern coast, has been hit hard by opioids, just one area of the United States battling a growing opioid epidemic.
+Wilmington, N.C., on the southern coast, has been hit hard by opioids, just one area of the United States battling a growing opioid crisis.
 The turning point came after a two-year-old died in a traffic accident caused by a drug-addled driver.
 This driver had to be revived with the opioid antidote naloxone, and it wasn’t the first time.

 Mayor Bill Saffo went into action and put together a task force that settled on a plan this past spring.

 Since the city began using naloxone in March 2016, it has saved 87 lives.
 But the people saved didn’t quit abusing opioids.
-So in the new plan to fight his city’s prescription opioid epidemic, a team of medical and social work professionals will visit the user within 72 hours and ask him to enter treatment.
+So in the new plan to fight his city’s prescription opioid crisis, a team of medical and social work professionals will visit the user within 72 hours and ask him to enter treatment.
 If he refuses, well, they’ll keep coming back.

 People addicted to, or dependent on, opioids often aren’t capable of handling paperwork to get treatment or paying for it, so Wilmington will have staff to help.